 The School of Humanities is one of four schools within the Faculty of Arts at the University of Adelaide.
 The School is made up of ten Departments.

-STUDENTS with a passion for future technologies – especially those who want to develop and create them – can now combine their artistic and technical skills in a cutting edge Virtual Reality (VR) course offered by the University of Adelaide.
+STUDENTS with a passion for future technologies – especially those who want to develop and create them – can now combine their artistic and technical skills in a cutting edge Virtual Reality Design and Development course offered by the University of Adelaide.

 Faculty of Arts student Olivia De Zilva has been awarded the 2019 Deakin University Non-fiction Prize.

 Discover how we can live in a way that is good for both people and the planet.